4.09.2026

 Artificial Idiocy

-After i posted i discovered that one of my favorite public intellectuals had written:
+After posting this, I discovered that one of my favorite public intellectuals, Slavoj Žižek, had already weighed in:

 12.27.2025